-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 The issue is, we simply don’t know exactly how the search engines work.

-Due to this, a lot of what we do as SEOs ends up being trial and error and educated guesswork.
+Due to this, a lot of what we do as SEO professionals ends up being trial and error and educated guesswork.

 When you are learning about SEO, it can be difficult to test out all of the claims you are hearing.